geojames/CloudCompareColor/README.md

 # CloudCompareColor
 A variety of color ramps to compliment the built-in colors in CloudCompare

+To Download:
+-	Click on the green button on the right (“Clone or Download”)
+-	Download ZIP
+-	Unzip the downloaded fileWindows – Right-click, Extract here
+- Unzip to the location of your choice (Windows – Right-click, Extract here, Mac – Double-click to extract)
+-	The XML color files can then be inported into CloudCompare via the Color Manager

 The color ramps are mostly from Matplotlib, with two from ESRI ArcMap, and one custom from myself:

 ![alt text](https://i.imgur.com/10Uv9bg.png)